 "14.13 Minimally invasive techniques have been applied to the posterolateral, anterolateral and anterior surgical approaches.
-The use of multiple incision minimally invasive technique has also been described for hip replacement.
-The claimed benefits of minimally invasive hip replacement have not been reproduced in randomised clinical trials and concerns have been raised about increased complication rates using these techniques." - CURRENT GUIDELINES FOR BEST PRACTICE IN PRIMARY ARTHROPLASTY SURGERY IN SOUTH AFRICA 2016, ENDORSED BY THE SOUTH AFRICAN ORTHOPAEDIC ASSOCIATION, AND THE SOUTH AFRICAN ARTHROPLASTY SOCIETY
+The use of multiple incision minimally invasive techniques has also been described for hip replacement.
+The claimed benefits of minimally invasive hip replacement have not been reproduced in randomised clinical trials and concerns have been raised about increased complication rates using these techniques. " - CURRENT GUIDELINES FOR BEST PRACTICE IN PRIMARY ARTHROPLASTY SURGERY IN SOUTH AFRICA 2016, ENDORSED BY THE SOUTH AFRICAN ORTHOPAEDIC ASSOCIATION, AND THE SOUTH AFRICAN ARTHROPLASTY SOCIETY.

 Guidelines for Surgery in South Africa: